-All the detail you need on your pension scheme
+All the detail you need on your pension

-Over the next pages we provide you with all of the detail you'll need relating to your pension scheme, covering areas such as contributions, investing, what happens at retirement, and your options if you leave service.
+Over the next pages we provide you with all of the detail you'll need relating to your pension Scheme, covering areas such as contributions, investing, what happens at retirement, and your options if you leave service.

-If you have any queries, or require further information, simply get in contact with your Employer, Scheme Advisor or Zurich Life to find out more.
+If you have any queries, or require further information, simply get in contact with your Financial Broker or Zurich Life to find out more.